 Small businesses, which do not currently have a website, may want to reconsider since many consumers look to the web first and foremost.
 The lack of a website can reflect poorly on your business’s image and may make you seem less credible.
 If potential customers find your competitors’ websites, and your company is nowhere to be found, you can bet that you’re losing business as a result.

-Alpine Bank helps you form banking relationships that can prove valuable to your small business.
+Alpine Bank helps you form banking relationships that can prove valuable to your small business, even helping you earn interest on your savings.
 Learn more about how these relationships work here.